mozilla-l10n/localizer-documentation/src/products/focus/testing_focus.md

 ## Test builds

 There are a few iterations of Nightly localized builds being created for Focus for Android, but they are not updated daily yet.
 The link appears under the Resources section [in Pontoon](https://pontoon.mozilla.org/projects/focus-for-android/).
+At this point, they are not yet automatically updated once installed.

 For Focus for iOS Nightly builds, check as well under the Resources section [in Pontoon](https://pontoon.mozilla.org/projects/focus-for-ios/), at the top of the project page - or reach out directly to the mobile project manager (currently delphine at mozilla dot com) to be added to the TestFlight system.